merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 anvi-profile -i X.bam -a annotation.db

 But I encourage you to take a look at the default paramers.
 One of the most critical parameter is `-M` (`--min-contig-length`) parameter.
 The default is 10,000.
 Which means the profiling step will take into consideration only the contigs that are longer than 10Kb.
 This may be too large for your analysis.
-But clustering and visualization steps in anvio have some limitations, so you can't really say `-M 0` in most cases.
-The rule of thumb is to keep the number of contigs anvio will deal to a maximum of 20,000.
+But clustering and visualization steps in anvi'o have some limitations, so you can't really say `-M 0` in most cases.
+The rule of thumb is to keep the number of contigs anvi'o will deal to a maximum of 20,000.
 How can you know how many contigs are there for a given `-M` value?
 Well, one thing to find that out is this:

     sqlite3 annotation.db 'select count(*) from contigs_basic_info where length > 10000;'

 This command will print out the number of contigs longer than 10Kb in your dataset.
 You can try different values until the output is about 20,000, and use that value for `-M`.
 But I will not recommend you to go below 1Kb.
-The main reason to that is the fact that anvio relies on k-mer frequencies to better cluster contigs, and tetra-nucleotides (the default way for anvio to make sense of the sequence composotion) become very unstable very quickly.
+The main reason to that is the fact that anvi'o relies on k-mer frequencies to better cluster contigs, and tetra-nucleotides (the default way for anvi'o to make sense of the sequence composotion) become very unstable very quickly.

 Once you know what you `-M` is, you can, again, profile multiple samples using the similar approach we used for initializing BAM files: